addcheco/Course-Project-Getting-and-Cleaning-Data/README.md

   - Uses descriptive activity names to name the activities in the data set
   - Appropriately labels the data set with descriptive variable names
   - Create independent tidy data set with the average of each variable for each activity and each subject
-- **ModifiedData.txt** The modified data will be exported and provided for visualization.
+- **FinalData.txt** The modified data will be exported and provided for visualization.